Geometry of fully augmented links in doubled 3-manifolds: Geometry and surfaces

 \begin{proof} By \reflem{RightAngles}, the reflection surface and the crossing discs meet at right angles in a hyperbolic component of the JSJ decomposition.
 Even more generally, any link component $L_j$ will meet both crossing discs and the reflection surface, with the intersections of these surfaces meeting $\bdy N(L_j)$ in 4-valent vertices.
 Thus these two surfaces cut $\bdy N(L_j)$ into rectangles. \end{proof}

-\begin{lemma} When $L_j$ lies in a hyperbolic component of the JSJ decomposition, the rectangles of \reflem{RectangleCusps} contain a circle pattern.
-That is, consider the universal cover $\HH^3$ as the upper half space model, with the point at infinity projecting to the cusp of \reflem{RectangleCusps}.
+\begin{lemma} Suppose $L_j$ lies in a hyperbolic component of the JSJ decomposition.
+Consider the lifts of rectangles of \reflem{RectangleCusps} to $\HH^3$.
 Each rectangle has two opposite white sides and two black sides.
 The black sides lie over a white circle that is tangent to the two white sides.
-Thus if we scale such that the length of a black side is one, the length of a white side will be at least one. \end{lemma}
+If we scale such that the length of a black side is one, the length of a white side will be at least one. \end{lemma}

 \begin{proof} This follows from the fact that the black crossing discs are cut by the reflection surface into ideal triangles.
 A black triangle in the rectangle of \reflem{RectangleCusps} meets two vertical white planes in two of its sides.
 The third side meets a lift of a component of the reflection surface that runs between these two ideal edges on the vertical white planes.
 Because the reflection surface is totally geodesic, its lift to $\HH^3$ is a geodesic plane in $\HH^3$, which has boundary a white circle tangent to the white vertical planes making up sides of the rectangle.
 See \reffig{Circles}.